Tennessee Valley Authority: Founding and early history

 The Authority hired many of the area's unemployed for a variety of jobs: they conducted conservation, economic development, and social programs.
 For instance, a library service was instituted for this area.
 The professional staff at headquarters were generally composed of experts from outside the region.
 By 1934, TVA employed more than 9,000 people.
 The workers were classified by the usual racial and gender lines of the region, which limited opportunities for minorities and women.
 TVA hired a few African Americans, generally restricted for janitorial or other low-level positions.
 TVA recognized labor unions; its skilled and semi-skilled blue collar employees were unionized, a breakthrough in an area known for corporations hostile to miners' and textile workers' unions.
 Women were excluded from construction work.
+With the goal of providing further economic relief to TVA employees, Knoxville TVA Employees Credit Union was formed.
+In 1934, Knoxville TVA Employees Credit Union established a place for TVA employees to store their money when the Great Depression shuttered many traditional banks.

 Many local landowners were suspicious of government agencies, but TVA successfully introduced new agricultural methods into traditional farming communities by blending in and finding local champions.
 Tennessee farmers often rejected advice from TVA officials, so the officials had to find leaders in the communities and convince them that crop rotation and the judicious application of fertilizers could restore soil fertility.
 Once they had convinced the leaders, the rest followed.

 TVA immediately embarked on the construction of several hydroelectric dams, with the first, Norris Dam in upper East Tennessee, breaking ground on October 1, 1933.
 These facilities, designed with the intent of also controlling floods, greatly improved the lives of farmers and rural residents, making their lives easier and farms in the Tennessee Valley more productive.
 They also provided new employment opportunities to the poverty-stricken regions in the Valley.
 At the same time, however, they required the displacement of more than 125,000 valley residents or roughly 15,000 families, as well as some cemeteries and small towns, which caused some to oppose the projects, especially in rural areas.
 The projects also inundated several Native American archaeological sites, and graves were reinterred at new locations, along with new tombstones.

 The available electricity attracted new industries to the region, including textile mills, providing desperately needed jobs, many of which were filled by women.
 A few regions of the Tennessee Valley did not receive electricity until the late 1940s and early 1950s, however.
 TVA was one of the first federal hydropower agencies, and was quickly hailed as a success.
 While most of the nation's major hydropower systems are federally managed today, other attempts to create similar regional corporate agencies have failed.
-The most notable was the proposed Columbia Valley Authority for the Columbia River in the Pacific Northwest, which was modeled off of TVA, but did not gain approval.
+The most notable was the proposed Columbia Valley Authority for the Columbia River in the Pacific Northwest, which was modeled on the TVA, but did not gain approval.